 On July 21 the commissioners informed Governor Burnet that a messenger had brought word that Major Abraham Schuyler was dead.
 They included no details about how it happened.
 They also said they had sent the interpreter (Laurence Claesson) to bring the Six Nations to the conference with the governor scheduled for September.
 They included the news that “Mr. Livingston” had just taken leave of them and departed for Canada, but did not explain what his goals were.
 Possibly Philip Livingston sought to protect his and Albany’s business interests from the impending threat that the French were going to use their new fort at Niagara to monopolize the fur trade.

 The following day a man named Poquin arrived from “Assekontoquoq” with a group of other people to respond to a message sent by a wampum belt two years earlier.
 Poquin said that no matter where his people went, they were always in danger.
 He also said that they used to be able to take shelter at Schaghticoke, the community established in 1677 where the Hoosick River meets the Hudson north of Albany.
 Because of threats from the “Lower Indians” they could not come sooner, so they had gone to “mesixque” in the lake where they used to live.
 My interpretation of this language is that Poquin’s group were people from Schaghticoke who moved to Missisquoi in August 1724 and joined the Abenaki who were raiding New England with support from the French.
-“Assekontiquoq” probably refers to Arossagunticook, an Abenaki community on what is now called the Androscoggin River.
-At some point Poquin’s group went to Arossagunticook, but now they wanted to come back to Schaghticoke.
+“Assekontiquoq” may refer to Arossagunticook, an Abenaki community on what is now called the Androscoggin River.
+However, an enlightening new book has recently come out on the mission communities of the Saint Lawrence Valley which reveals that the name of the mission community on the Ste.
+Francois River, now known as Odanak, was called “Arsikantgouk” during this period (Jean-Francois Lozier, Flesh Reborn: The Saint Lawrence Mission Settlements through the Seventeenth Century. p.
+256-257.)
+I suspect that this community is where Poquin’s people had been.
+Now they wanted to come back to Schaghticoke.
 They were not sure whether they could safely return, given that they had fought against New England.
 The term “lower Indians” likely refers to the Mohawks or Mohicans who disapproved of their actions.

 The commissioners told Poquin’s group that the Tree of Peace and Welfare still grew at Schaghticoke and they were welcome to live there again.
 They gave them a belt of wampum and a keg of rum.